 A nationally recognised post-trade qualification in Hazardous Areas – Electrical (UEE42611)

-This training program is designed to provide you with the practical skills and knowledge to be able to supervise the selection, installation, commissioning, maintenance and testing of explosion-protected equipment and systems for control and monitoring of plant and processes for those people who have previously completed (within 3 years) Electrical Equipment in Hazardous areas (EEHA) training course.
+This program provides the practical skills and knowledge to supervise the installation, attendance to breakdowns and maintenance, testing and conduct of visual and detailed inspections in hazardous areas and installations relating to gas and dust atmospheres and pressurisation, for those who have previously completed the Electrical Equipment in Hazardous areas (EEHA) training course.

 - Participate in development and follow a personal competency development plan (UEENEEE038B)

 - Implement and monitor energy sector OHS policies and procedures (UEENEEE117A)

 - Compile and produce an energy sector detailed report (UEENEEE124A)

 - Implement and monitor energy sector environmental and sustainable policies and procedures (UEENEEK145A)

 (Note: The other units required for the qualification are part of the Certificate III in Electrotechnology – Electrician.
 Most participants will already have completed them to gain their electrical licence, credit transfer or recognition of prior learning (RPL) will apply.
 Where electrical engineers do not already have the additional units they will receive a statement of completion for units in this course but will not receive the Certificate IV qualification.)